I created this guide to include everything you need to know about TENS UNIT devices, including the best models but...

 #1 Budget Pick / BUDGET CHOICE [Update: December 2019]

-Our #1 Choice in budget category is the MEDVIVE Rechargeable electric Pulse Impulse Mini Massager Muscle Stimulator.
+Our #1 Choice in the budget category is the MEDVIVE Rechargeable Electric Pulse Impulse Mini Massager Muscle Stimulator.

 It is highly rated by many users and for a few good reasons.

-It’s easy to navigate and set up - Clear user manual and easy to use LCD display will get you up and running in minutes.
+It’s easy to navigate and set up - A clear user manual and easy-to-use LCD display will get you up and running in minutes.

-Preprogrammed Modes - 16 pre-programmed, 20 strength levels - and 2 outputs settings makes it easy and simple to use;
+Preprogrammed Modes - 16 pre-programmed, 20 strength levels - and 2 outputs settings make it easy and simple to use;

-Cost Effective - budget friendly way top get muscle stimulation compared going to the doctor or therapist;
+Cost-Effective - budget-friendly way to get muscle stimulation compared to going to the doctor or therapist;

 Great Battery Life - Lithium rechargeable battery provides you with up to 6 hours of pain relief and relaxation.
-Also battery is rechargeable.
-Battery indicator will tell you when the device needs to be recharged.
+Also, the battery is rechargeable.
+The battery indicator will tell you when the device needs to be recharged.

 Stimulation - many users reported that even using lower settings can get you enough stimulation to feel great and be effective.
-But, if you need really powerful stimulation , you may wan to look at some other device with more power.
+But, if you need really powerful stimulation, you may want to look at some other device with more power.

-Customer Support - It is common to have issues or questions with this type of devices.
-If you have any problem with the device, send an email and company will make sure that you will receive the support that you need.
+Customer Support - It is common to have issues or questions with this type of device.
+If you have any problem with the device, send an email and the company will make sure that you will receive the support that you need.

 Concussion: Under $40 investment worth every penny and it paid off in hundreds of dollars at the physical therapy office.